DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Story 1.2: Frontend UI for Governance Template Listing and Detail Pages
+### Story 1.2: Frontend UI for Governance Template Listing and Detail Pages (✅ Story Completed)
 - **Type:** Frontend Story
 - **As a** user, **I want** to view a list of all GovernanceTemplates with their names and versions, **so that** I can select a template to inspect its details.
 - **Design / UX Consideration:**